textileio/community/docs/index.md

 We believe that future technology can be built around a new model of data ownership where individuals have total agency over the information they create.

 Textile aims to standardize the use of _secure, cross-application user-owed data storage and sharing_ by providing a set of easy-to-use developer tools and UX primitives.
-Let's build applications that can be loved while not worrying about censorship and privacy.
+Let's build technology that can be loved while not worrying about censorship and privacy.

 With Textile, you can use or build applications...